Sigilwen/kubeovnui/README.md

 This is a **Kube-OVN network management UI** built with React/Vite that provides both visual topology views and CRUD management for Kubernetes network resources.
 The application operates as a frontend client that communicates with a backend API server at `http://localhost:8000/api/`.

+## Kubernetes deployment

+Deploy this application on your Kubernetes cluster configured with [OVN CNI](<https://ovn-kubernetes.io/>).
+You must have Cert-manager installed with a Cluster issuer named *letsencrypt-staging*.
+You should adapt this for production.
+An example kubernetes deployment *ovnui.yml* is available in kubernetes folder.

 ### Key Architectural Patterns

 **Centralized Modal System**: The app uses a sophisticated modal architecture where `App.jsx` manages all modal state (edit, create, delete) and passes handlers down to child components.
 This prevents modal conflicts and provides consistent UX.